 The EMBA is designed to make great senior managers even better at the work they’re required to do.
 That work involves making major business decisions and carrying out strategic planning for the entire business.

 The Master of Business Administration student profile, on the other hand, is comparatively junior to mid-level.
 An MBA is designed for students with a lower average age (although it also suits mature-aged students) and lower levels of skill and experience.
-It covers such topics as decision-making in business and strategic planning in just as much details as its EMBA cousin, but at a different level.
+It covers such topics as decision-making in business and strategic planning in just as many details as to its EMBA cousin, but at a different level.

 While a traditional MBA degree may assume an amount of business knowledge and could require a certain number of years of work experience, it targets those who aspire to senior management, rather than those already at the senior management level.

-As with any type of MBA at any school of business, it’s vital to ensure your own knowledge, skillset and experience are at the right level to guarantee the best results.
+As with any type of MBA at any school of business, it’s vital to ensure your own knowledge, skill set and experience are at the right level to guarantee the best results.

 Admission to an MBA has a lot to do with academic scores, at school and particularly in the applicant’s undergraduate degree.
-Some traditional MBAs require further tests to be taken, such as the Graduate Management Admission Test(GMAT) which consists of a written assessment, a test of verbal ability and a quantitative analysis.
+Some traditional MBAs require further tests to be taken, such as the Graduate Management Admission Test(GMAT) which consists of a written assessment, a test of verbal ability and quantitative analysis.
 Some require personal and professional essays to be written.
 Some ask for professional and personal references.

 In a traditional MBA, work experience is not necessarily a high priority, with many business schools accepting promising students who do not yet have any professional experience.